-One surefire way to make your website memorable is to opt for horizontal scrolling.
-While horizontal scroll hasn't always been considered best practice from a user experience perspective, it has come a long way and offers a unique way to showcase your work, especially when your portfolio is viewed on a mobile device.
+One surefire way to make your website memorable is to opt for a one-page horizontal scrolling website.
+While a horizontal portfolio or a side- scrolling website hasn't always been considered best practice from a user experience perspective, it has come a long way and offers a unique way to showcase your work, especially when your portfolio is viewed on a mobile device.

 What is Horizontal Scrolling?

 Horizontal scroll refers to a website navigation style where you can scroll from side to side, with content appearing as you move horizontally.
 It is an alternative or complement to the most commonly used navigation style, vertical scrolling.